 Wise and kind guidance as you meet life’s everyday challenges.

-Walking through life is not easy!
+Navigating modern life is not easy!
 It can be more simple though.
-I’m here to walk by your side, encourage you, offer support, point you right back to your own knowing, counsel and even a cup of tea!
+I’m here to really see who you are, encourage you, offer support, point you right back to your own knowing, counsel and even offer a cup of Japanese tea!

 We all experience stuckness, uncertainty and confusion.
 Want to have a better sense of your feelings, reactions and beliefs?
 Need some help understanding yourself and your relationships?
 All of the offerings at miabolte.com are aimed to increase self-awareness and model calm, loving kindness.
 The aim is to take good care of your present life, so your future unfolds as you’d wish.

 I help people understand their inner and outer worlds.
 Together, we’ll notice patterns, habits, stuck places and limiting beliefs.
 Then, you’ll have a real chance at making choices and changing.
 Be prepared to be met with gentleness, caring and directness.

 Just like 1:1 sessions, classes and groups are designed to offer body-centered (that means we’ll get out of our intellect at times) mindfulness based techniques to support you in your everyday life.
 Hopefully, as you practice making changes, you’ll develop more confidence, self-love and ease.

 Mia has a B.A. in American Studies (Her social justice mindedness can be traced to this education.) and Communications from the University of Minnesota and an M.A. in Transpersonal Counseling Psychology from Naropa University.
-She’s actively taught at both universities for nearly 20 years.
+She taught at both universities for nearly 20 years.
 Perhaps of biggest influence is the deep and ongoing practice and study of Tibetan Buddhism.
 It’s safe to say that this 2500 years old technology for understanding the heart and mind is what she draws on most heavily, and is the cornerstone for her services in psychotherapy or contemplative coaching.

 Mia is a gentle, personal guide, offering Buddhist-inspired online courses, mentoring and and therapeutically minded coaching.
 It’s gentle and you set the pace.
 Influences that inform her practice and teaching are:

-- Hakomi Experiential, Body-Centered Psychotherapy: a client centered, deep and gentle approach to exploration.
+- The Hakomi Experiential, Body-Centered Method: a client centered psychotherapy, deep and gentle approach to self-exploration.